2018 Festival Intern Jojo Clio. Photo by Karen Caropepe.

 Who you are:

-- Possesses exemplary interpersonal and customer service skills; managing interaction with artists, musicians, and patrons in a courteous and professional manner
+- Required: Possesses exemplary interpersonal and customer service skills needed to interact with artists, musicians, and patrons in a courteous and professional manner.

-- Able to multitask, problem-solve and maintain professionalism
+- Required: Able to multitask, problem-solve and maintain professionalism.

-- Capable of lifting and carrying objects up to 40 pounds for some distance using proper handling techniques
+- Required: Capable of lifting and carrying objects up to 40 pounds for some distance using proper handling techniques.

-- Fluency of digital platforms (FB, IG and Twitter) and knowledge of Google Suites, Adobe Suites, MailChimp, and Patron Manager software is a plus
+- Desired: Fluency of digital platforms (FB, IG and Twitter) and knowledge of Google Suites, Adobe Suites, MailChimp, and Patron Manager software is a plus.

 Halynn Blanchard, Production Manager [email protected]

-Interested candidates should email [email protected] with their resume and a statement of interest and experience.
+Please email [email protected] with a resume and statement of interest.